 Cut to me, here now.
 Every meeting I’ve had with someone I knew before I read The War of Art asks me, “What’s going on?
 You look so…” and the sentence is ended with words like “vibrant,” “young,” “healthy,” “focused,” “thin,” “gorgeous,” “happy.”
 Yes.
 All of it.
 I am on purpose.
 I’m done dickin’ around.
 And The War of Art has been my “DDA Guide.”
 I’ve become evangelical about it, when I hear anyone talking about their blocks.
-I actually did everything short of driving to my friend Ben Whitehair‘s house to make him start reading the book during one of our late-night email exchanges.
+I actually did everything short of driving to my client Ben Whitehair‘s house to make him start reading the book during one of our late-night email exchanges.
 Sure enough, he’s gotten on the DDA train too.
-Of course, Helenna was there last year, talking about it, reading from the book and I wasn’t ready for it.
+Of course, Helenna was there in DDA-land last year, talking about it, reading from the book on her show, and I wasn’t ready for it.

 It’s like when I went to the Georgia Governor’s Honors Program before my senior year of high school.
 Six hundred 16- and 17-year-old kids working with top coaches and instructors at the highest tier of their game, each majoring in whatever it was we did best.
 I went for acting, along with 29 other kids.
 I got the best, most intense training available in six weeks (and minored in poetry while there) and I wasn’t ready for much of it.